Tips and tools: Some little-known tools and techniques we’ve used to grow our own business

-This post is a mix of great resources we’ve recently shared with each other (using Diigo) plus some tools and techniques that have been invaluable in helping us to grow our own business.
+This post is a mix of great resources we’ve recently shared with one another (using Diigo) plus some tools and techniques that have been invaluable in helping us to grow our own business.
 We’ve been meaning to share them with you for a while.
 We hope you like them.

-- We’ve been using TINYpulse for several months now, and it works really well.
+- We’ve been using Limeade Listening for several months now, and it works really well.
 It surveys your team each week, asking them questions that will help you to grow and improve.

 - The founder of a tech company once expressed envy at how easily we had found product/market fit.
 We replied that it’s hard not to when you start as a service company.
 Conversely, most conversion tools fail because the founders don’t intimately understand the marketplace.
 This excellent article by Ben Ogle explains the advantages of first providing a service manually, then later automating it.
 This inspiring article from the founder of ZeroCater has a similar theme.